Skip to Content

 • Try adding more water: While it may seem counterintuitive, this method can effectively facilitate the removal of water from your ear: Begin by lying on your side and gently introduce water into the affected ear using a clean dropper.

 After waiting for approximately 5 seconds, carefully roll over with the affected ear facing downward.
-This maneuver should prompt the complete drainage of the water.
+This manoeuvre should prompt the complete drainage of the water.

 Consulting a healthcare professional is the safest option for the safe removal of water or earwax from your ear.
-If home remedies prove ineffective, avoid the temptation to employ ear swabs, your finger or any other objects for ear exploration.
-Such actions can exacerbate the situation by:
+If home remedies prove ineffective, avoid the temptation to employ ear swabs, your finger, or any other objects for ear exploration.
+Such actions can worsen the situation by:

 • Introducing bacteria into the ear.